 CS is starting to be misunderstood as just a functional role in the organization.
-I fear CS may end up as just a board metric for measuring a vendors’ health, and less about delivering the actual value and the results that customers expect from the organization.
+I fear CS may end up as only a board metric for measuring a vendors’ health and less about delivering the actual value and the results that customers expect from the organization.

 Background and Career